ontolex/frequency-attestation-corpus-information/index.md

 This document describes the _module for frequency, attestation and corpus information_ of the OntoLex Lexicon Model for Ontologies (_OntoLex-Lemon_) developed by the W3C Community Group Ontology-Lexica.
 The module is targeted at complementing dictionaries and other linguistic resources containing lexicographic data with a vocabulary to express

-*   corpus-derived information (frequency and cooccurrence information, collocation analysis, distributional similarity),
+*   corpus-derived information (frequency and cooccurrence information, collocation analysis),
 *   pointers from lexical resources to corpora and other collections of text (attestations, examples),
 *   the linking of corpora and linguistic primary data with lexical information (dictionary linking), and